 HDL: Often called “good cholesterol,” HDL stands for high-density lipoprotein.
 HDL works by carrying excess cholesterol that it finds in the bloodstream to your liver, where it is broken down to be excreted.

 LDL: Often called “bad cholesterol,” LDL stands for low-density lipoprotein.
-LDL may collect in the walls of your blood vessels and can, over time, form blockages that put you at a greater risk for heart attack.
+LDL may collect in the walls of your blood vessels and can, over time, cause damage that puts you at a greater risk for heart attack.

 LIPIDS: The scientific term for liquid and solid fats, lipids store energy, aid in cell and hormone development and help the body to absorb, transport and store certain fat-soluble vitamins.